seznam/IMA.js-skeleton/README.md

 - `karma.conf.js` is used to configure the [karma](http://karma-runner.github.io/0.13/index.html) test runner.
-- `app/build.js` specifies which JavaScript, JSX, Less CSS and language files your application consists of and in what order they should be included in your built application.
+- `app/build.js` specifies which JavaScript, JSX, Less CSS and language files your application consists of and should be included in your built application.
+  The file also specifies the 3rd party vendor libraries to link as ES2015 modules in your application, separated into three groups: common (shared), server-side and client-side.
   The file also specifies which 3rd party bundled JavaScript and CSS files are to be included in your application.
-- `app/vendor.js` loads and sets references to any 3rd party vendor libraries to be linked to your application in the `ns.Vendor` namespace and the `app/vendor` ES2015 module.
 - `app/environment.js` configures the server-side environment.
 Notice that the `dev` and `test` environment configuration automatically inherits values from the `prod` environment (except for the `$Language` which has to be configured individually).
+- `app/main.js` is the bootstrap of your application.
+You don't need to concern yourself with this file usually.
 - `app/config/services.js` specifies how the fatal application errors should be handled at the client side.
 - `app/config/routes.js` configures your router, mapping routes to the